-Iron is an element which can naturally be found in wine.
-When its concentration exceeds 10 to 15 mg per liter, iron(II) oxidation into iron(III) may lead to quality loss, through the formation of precipitates.
-It is therefore necessary to assess the iron content of the wine during its production.
+Iron is an element naturally found in wine.
+When its concentration exceeds 10-15 mg per liter, the oxidation of iron(II) to iron(III) may lead to the formation of precipitates.
+Therefore, it is necessary to assess the iron content of the wine during its production.

-Given the very low concentration of iron species, a colored complex of iron(III) with thiocyanate SCN- as a ligand is used to quantify the iron amount, through spectrophotometric measurements.
+Given the very low concentration of iron species, a colored complex of iron(III) with thiocyanate SCN- as a ligand is used to quantify the iron amount through spectrophotometric measurements.

-Your task is to determine the total iron concentration of the white wine provided, using spectrophotometry, and to determine the stoichiometry of the thiocyanate - iron(III) complex.
+Your task is to determine the total iron concentration in the white wine provided, using spectrophotometry, and to determine the stoichiometry of the thiocyanate - iron(III) complex.